QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation_humphrey.md

   * $b_t = \frac{m_{t+1}}{p_t}$ is real balances at the end of time $t$
   * $R_t = \frac{p_t}{p_{t+1}} $ be the gross rate of return on currency held from time $t$ to time $t+1$

-It is often helpful  to state units in which quantitities are measured:
+It is often helpful  to state units in which quantities are measured:

   * $m_t$ and $m_t^d$ are measured in dollars
   * $g$ is measured in time $t$ goods